-

 Industry Specific Regulations

 In Singapore, M&A transactions involving the acquisition of ownership and/or control in entities in certain industries may be subject to various industry-specific regulations, particularly in sectors that are highly regulated due to national security, economic stability, or consumer protection concerns.
+In addition, the SIRA now provides an overarching framework for government review of transactions involving designated entities in critical sectors.
 Some key industry-specific regulations that apply to M&A transactions include:

 Under the Banking Act 1970 of Singapore, a person (whether resident in Singapore or not) acquiring 5% or more of a Singapore-incorporated bank’s shares or becoming a substantial shareholder of a Singapore-incorporated bank, must obtain prior approval from the MAS.
 As for other non-bank financial institutions regulated by the MAS, there are generally no express foreign ownership requirements save for certain exceptions.